shriyanyamali/JurisMercatus/README.md

-Verdictr is a database of thousands of market decisions from over 6000 antitrust cases with a searchable index.
+Verdictr is a database of thousands of market decisions from over 4000 market decisions.

 View the live website at [verdictr.shriyanyamali.tech](https://verdictr.shriyanyamali.tech/)